 You can set up a Rosetta API-compliant node to interact with the Internet Computer and exchange Internet Computer Protocol (ICP) tokens.
-To keep the instructions simple, we use a Docker image to create the integration with the Rosetta API.
+To keep the instructions simple, we use a Docker image to create the integration with the Rosetta API — one can also build and run binary using the source code.
 If you don’t already have Docker on your local computer, download and install the latest version.

-To set up a Rosetta node for exchanging ICP tokens:
+To set up a Rosetta node (which connects to a testnet):